 Why Do Pro Golfers Hit the Ball So Far?

-Today, I did some research to see if these PGA Pro’s left any quotes or tips sharing tips on how they hit the ball so much further than the average golfer.
+I recently did some research to see if these PGA Pro’s left any quotes or tips sharing tips on how they hit the ball so much further than the average golfer.
 Here is what I found…

 In an interview with Golf Digest, Bubba Watson states “To give it a little extra, I turn my front foot out, toward the target.
 That helps me get through the ball faster.
 I have to watch that my body and hands don’t fall behind, but it definitely adds speed.
 When I’m playing with my buddies at home and they see that toe go out, they know I’m going at it.”